Are you an independent agent?Sign Up|Log In

 If you're towing your boat behind your car while driving on the road, your auto insurance may provide some coverage for incidents that can occur.
 Typically, the liability insurance portion of your car insurance will cover you against damage or bodily injury to third parties caused by your boat while you're towing it.

-However, your car insurance most likely won't cover physical damage to the boat or boat trailer from the incident.
+However, your auto insurance most likely won't cover physical damage to the boat or boat trailer from the incident.
 That's why you'd need a separate watercraft insurance policy with boat towing coverage for full protection.

 Save on Boat Insurance